Pharma LOE: What is Your Plan After Loss of Brand Exclusivity?

 In Summary

-Pharma brand LOE still requires robust effort, planning and execution.
-We encourage pharma brands to add HCP-targeted messages in the EHR on DAW.
+Pharma LOE brands still require robust effort, planning and execution.
+We encourage pharma brands to add both copan and DAW messages for HCPs in the EHR on DAW.
 If not, the pharmacist will have the sole decision to decide whether a patient will be receiving your brand.

-OptimizeRx can help your brand put together a robust savings awareness program and brand messaging targeting HCP in the EHR to help drive your LOE strategy.
+Through Access and Adherence, OptimizeRx can help your brand put together a robust savings awareness program and brand messaging targeting HCP in the EHR to help drive your pharma LOE strategy.

 Avatar for Chidi Obiajulu